Mbrown1994/Project-2-558/README.md

 Mary Brown and Jennifer Relihan
 10/21/2021

+## Data

-## Read in the data and learn about the dimensions as well as different column names.
+### Read in the data and learn about the dimensions as well as different column names.

 ``` r
 library(magrittr)